-LIZ GAYDOS/The Observer
+LIZ GAYDOS/The Observe

 Kennedy's Kitchen, a local South Bend Irish band, opened the Shaheen discovery Concert Series at Saint Mary's.
 The band plays traditional Irish folk music.

 NCAA FOOTBALL

+Gamecocks seal up crucial victory on the road

+Associated Press

+ATHENS, Ga.

-Gamecocks seal up crucial victory on the road Associated Press ATHENS, Ga.
-South Carolina might have settled for a field goal.
+Holtz South Carolina might have settled for a field goal.
 Brian Scott wanted the Gamecocks to throw his way instead.
-So he his made case to coach Lou Holtz.
+So he made his case to coach Lou Holtz.
 "I can beat him.
-I beat can him," Scott pleaded. he did.
-Scott
+I can beat him," Scott pleaded.